Xi shakes up China's military by rethinking how to fight and win future wars - ExBulletin

 Lack of such visibility could carry high risks, particularly at times of heightened tensions and deep mistrust between Beijing and Washington.

-Last year, the United States shot down a Chinese surveillance balloon after it crossed the continental United States.
+Last year, the United States beaten down a Chinese surveillance balloon after crossing the continental United States.
 The incident caused a new crisis between the two powers and plunged bilateral relations into a deep freeze for months.

-Although U.S. intelligence officials said the balloon was part of a larger surveillance program run by the Chinese military, Xi may not have been aware of the mission.
+Although U.S. intelligence officials have said the balloon was part of a extensive monitoring program led by the Chinese army, Xi maybe I wasn't aware of the mission.

 US President Joe Biden said last June that the Chinese leader I didn't know about the ball and was greatly embarrassed when he was shot down after veering off course into American airspace.

-Note: Editor's note: Register for CNN Newsletter Meanwhile in China which explores what you need to know about the country's rise and its impact on the world.